shreyagopal/Deep-Learning-Face-Recognition/Face Recognition & Its History.md

 training images.
 These newer systems were able to recognize people's faces nearly as well as humans.

 **Face Recognition Now Widely Available** <br>
+* Research done on face recognition is being shared openly within the machine learning community and is available for anyone to use.
+* But even if you now how to build a face recognition system, you still need a large data set of images of people to train it.
+Companies like Facebook and Google already have access to large data sets like this since they have millions of users uploading photos of themselves every day.
+* Researchers outside of these big companies have to work a little bit harder to build their own training data sets from images posted publicly online.
+* But the end result is that face recognition is now available to almost anyone in all kinds of products.
+* Whether you're uploading a picture to a social network, walking into an airport, or looking at an electronic billboard, there's a good chance that face recognition systems are in use.